Hero Background Image

 Divorce or separation is always stressful.
 Selling a property after a divorce or separation can just add to the stress.
 However, it's better to take a cooperative approach to selling your home and other properties.
 A good real estate agent can help, but you need to take a step-by-step approach if you want a successful outcome.

-Divorce proceedings take time and there are legal issues to deal with if you're in a de facto relationship.
-To ensure the best outcome, it's important to take some initial steps before you contact an attorney or take other steps towards finalising your relationship:
+Divorce proceedings take time, and there are legal issues to deal with if you're in a de facto relationship.
+Let's break down the crucial first steps involved when approaching a property sale post-divorce or separation.

 Divorce lawyer